Can You Pay Taxes with a Credit Card?

 You can use your credit card to pay your federal income tax and, in some states, your state income tax.
 It’s even possible to pay property tax with a credit card in certain places.
 Check with your state, city, or county to see what taxes you’re eligible to pay using a credit card.

-Keep in mind that the IRS limits the number of times you can pay with a credit card each tax year.
+Keep in mind that the IRS states it limits the number of times you can pay with a credit card each tax year.
 In many instances, you can only use your credit card to make a tax payment twice a year, but the number varies based on the type of tax.

 Benefits of using a credit card for a tax payment